jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     $PSVersionTable</pre>

-    This is a useful variable because it shows you which version of PowerShell you are running.
+    This is a useful variable because it reveals which version of PowerShell you are running.

 1. Now try the following command:

     <pre>
     Get-ChildItem  |
-    Foreach-Object {
+    ForEach-Object {
         $content = ($_ | Get-Content)
         $content = $content -replace "(^|\s)we($|\s)"," nous "
         $content | Set-Content $_.FullName
     }</pre>

-    This one-liner (it's technically just one command) gets the files in the current directory and pipes them to `Foreach-Object`.
+    This one-liner (it's technically just one command) gets the files in the current directory and pipes them to `ForEach-Object`.
 Inside the curly braces is a script block, where you can do pretty much anything you want.
 The first line reads the current file and writes its contents to the variable named `$content`.
 The second line does a search-and-replace on the value stored in the `$content` variable and assigns the result back to `$content`.
 The third line pipes the value of the `$content` variable to the `Set-Content` cmdlet, which writes the content to the current file, thus overwriting the original content.

     That is an amazing amount of work for a single command!
 You might be wondering why the replacement text is " nous " (notice the surrounding spaces) rather than "nous."
 That's because the regular expression matches the whitespace on both sides of "we," so if you don't put spaces around "nous," you will lose them.